mindis/MatchMaking/README.md

       f Click SAVE

    4. Download JSON

    5. Rename the json to client_secrets.json

    6. Create settings.yaml file as per below

-   7. place the file in same folder as google_drive_connector.py
+   7. Copy client_secrets.json and  settings.yaml files under ds-sem-service/web_app/

-   8. Run google_drive_connector.py (python google_drive_connector.py)
+   8. Run ds-sem-service/web_app/google_drive_connector.py manually using below command
+      ```
+      $ python google_drive_connector.py
+      ```

    9. A web page will open asking you to login to google account.

-   10. A message will appear on sucessfull login "The authentication flow has completed." side note, client_secrets.json is used to authenticate google account so both should match (account used to generate client_secrets.json and account authenticated using web page)
+   10. A message will appear on sucessfull login "The authentication flow has completed."

+    Please note that client_secrets.json is used to authenticate google account so use the same account to authenticate web request which was used to generate  client_secrets.json

    11. credentials.json will be downloaded automatically and used for systematic authentication

+   12. Above steps will ensure following files are available under ds-sem-service/web_app/ client_secrets.json settings.yaml
+      credentials.json